PrincetonUniversity/removing_tedium/09_final_thoughts/README.md

    Strengthen your abilities and knowledge of scripting by learning more about Python, R or Bash.

    Don't get caught up in the technical challenges.
-Start by thinking about the inputs and outputs. **Imagination plays a far more important role in coming up with things to automate than having lots of technical knowledge.**
+Start by thinking about the inputs and outputs. **Imagination plays a far more important role in identifying tasks to automate than having lots of technical knowledge.**

 + When you reduce the number of monotonous tasks, you will have more time to concentrate on the real work.